-Figure~\ref{fig:density} shows contours of density for selected values of $m$ relevant for the isothermal case, in each case comparing the exact formula~(\ref{eq:imp_gamma_eq1}) with its approximation~(\ref{eq:nb_approx2}).
-As can be seen, both sides show a very similar behavior, and, by construction, agree exactly at both the stagnation point and towards infinity.
-As can also be seen from the figure, the density at any exterior point is never below the density of incompressible flow.
-This constitutes a noteworthy departure from the heliosphere case \citep{Kleimann_EA:2017} featuring an extended region in the flanks in which the flow speed is higher, and the density correspondingly lower, than in the incompressible situation.
-In general, the density of the isothermal case is very similar to that of the adiabatic case, which is not shown for exactly this reason.
+Figure~\ref{fig:density} shows isothermal density contours for selected values of $m$, in each case comparing the exact formula~(\ref{eq:imp_gamma_eq1}) with its approximation~(\ref{eq:nb_approx2}).
+Both exhibit a very similar overall behavior, and, by construction, agree exactly at the stagnation point and at infinity.
+As can also be seen from the figure, the density at any point exterior to the obstacle is never below the density of incompressible flow.
+This constitutes a remarkable departure from the heliosphere case \citep{Kleimann_EA:2017}, which features extended regions in the flanks where the flow speed is higher, and the density correspondingly lower, than in the incompressible situation.
+The density contours of the adiabatic case are very similar to those of the isothermal case, and are not shown for exactly this reason.

-It is worth noting that, while the polynomial approximation can be evaluated at any position $(\rho,z)$, the ``exact'' solution exhibits a region in which it is undefined (indicated in white in Figure~\ref{fig:density}).
+It is worth noting that, while the polynomial approximation can be evaluated at any position $(\rho,z)$, the exact expression exhibits a region in which it becomes complex-valued and hence meaningless (indicated in white in Figure~\ref{fig:density}).
 In the heliosphere case, this region grows as $m$ increases, eventually engulfing the entire downwind half-space as $m \rightarrow 1$.
-This, however, is apparently different for the paraboloid, where it remains confined to the interior of the obstacle, thereby allowing the exact solution (\ref{eq:imp_gamma_eq1}) to be used for any $m \le 1$ (and technically even beyond that, though of course no bow shock can be expected) if so desired. \\
+This, however, is apparently different for the paraboloid, where it remains confined to the interior of the obstacle, thereby allowing the exact expression (\ref{eq:imp_gamma_eq1}) to be used for any $m \le 1$ (and technically even beyond that, though of course no bow shock can be expected) if so desired. \\